rlid/lumi/notes/protocol.md

  - bringing the question to someone else’s attention
  - request to engage with the OP

 By accepting the request, the engagement will be open until 24 hours after either party rated the engagement as successful / unsuccessful.
-The other party will be able to rate in the last 24-hr window, not rated is regarded as unsuccessful after the deadline.
+The other user will be able to rate in the last 24-hr window, not rated is regarded as unsuccessful after the deadline.

 Reward will be released only if the initiator rated the engagement as successful.